yosbenj/lab-case-regression/README.md

 At this point, we have created a model to predict who will make a donation and who won't.
 But, what about the ammount of money that each person will give?
 In this lab, subset those that made a donation and use that subset to create a model to predict how much money will they give.

+Evaluate the result of your model and estimate how much better the result are for the bussiness in comparison with the naive scenario we discuss on Monday.